lytics/pathforajs/docs/docs/types/message.md

 Focused on deliverying outbound communication.
-Perhaps announcing a product launch, new content, top-level alert, etc. Message modules details regarding calls to action or other customization can be explored in detail here.
+Perhaps announcing a product launch, new content, top-level alert, etc. Message modules are simple text modules which can be used in a variety of formats.

 ``` javascript
 var module = pathfora.Message({